ccovin/US-Special-Forces-Training/README.md

 # US-Special-Forces-Training

 BACKGROUND:
 This application design was rooted in a Hacking 4 Defense project run out of Duke University.
 It was a fantastic experience!
 Our sponsor was the Special Forces 3rd Group based at Ft.
 Bragg in Fayetteville, NC.
-We were asked to look into how to address the regular budget overruns encountered by Special Forces teams during their training cycles.
+We were asked to devise solutions to address the regular budget overruns encountered by Special Forces teams during their training cycles.
 These overruns have become a major problem and challenge to readiness since the Sequestration rules of the U.S. Federal Budget were activated.

 METHODOLOGY:
 Over the course of 130+ research interviews with SF personnel we employed Lean Startup and Design Thinking techniques to design a system to Capture, Synthesize, and Enhance each training cycle.